 - Relief Valve and Dedicated Shut-off Valve: A relief valve helps to vent pressure inside the tank of the heater.
 A shut-off valve turns off the water supply to the heater, without removing water service to the rest of the house.

 Again, these are just some of the more common requirements for a water heater in a garage.
 Check with your local code enforcement office before installing your water heater.

 Will My Water Heater Freeze in the Garage?

 Any water left long enough in freezing temperatures can freeze.
 However, as long as your water heater has power, the risk of the water inside freezing is low.
 This is true even if your water heater is in the garage.

 Storage tank water heaters are insulated to help ensure that the water inside stays hot for a long time.

-That helps make them more energy efficient, because they’re not constantly drawing power for heating.
-A side-effect of that is the water inside is protected, when the surrounding air temperature drops.
+That helps make them more energy efficient because they’re not constantly drawing power for heating.
+A side-effect is that the water inside is protected when the surrounding air temperature drops.

-If you live in an are that loses power during the winter, it’s possible to winterize your water heater.
+If you live in an area that loses power during the winter, it’s possible to winterize your water heater.

 This helps ensure the water in the tank won’t freeze.
-Plus it also helps save money on your energy bill by reducing heat loss during the winter.
+It also helps save money on your energy bill by reducing heat loss during the winter.